 Another story is spritz, which means wine mixed with soda/lemonade or water.
-Don’t know who invented this drink, but Austrians are fans of it.
+I don’t know who invented this drink, but Austrians are fans of it.

-It could be hard to build a genuine connection with someone, as they don’t open up for foreigners and might show only the surface of themselves.
+Furthermore, it could be hard to build a genuine connection with someone, as they don’t open up to foreigners easily.
 So you might get to know many people, but you rarely will know them truly.

-There are several different types of housing in Austria, such as houses in the mountains, studio flats, apartments, wood-built lodges, and cottages.
+Austria has several different housing types, such as houses in the mountains, studio flats, apartments, wood-built lodges, and cottages.
 However, it’s hard to find a place to live in Austria.
 Especially in densely populated cities.

 For example, in Vienna, there are just not enough suitable apartments for everyone, as the population is growing each year, but houses aren’t built that fast.

 Reason 11.
-Austrian German is Different to German
+Austrian German is different from German

-Learning Austrian German is difficult as the language is full of nuance and, despite Austria’s small size, regional quirks.
+Learning Austrian German is difficult as the language is full of nuance and regional quirks despite Austria’s small size.
 Those already fluent in German should expect many vocabulary differences and be ready to learn a couple of dialects.

-Be aware that Austrians don’t like to speak high German (Hoch Deutsch).
+Be aware that Austrians don’t like to speak proper German (Hoch Deutsch).

-For those not from Europe: 24-hour retailers don’t exist in Austria, stores shut early in the evening.
+For those not from Europe: 24-hour retailers don’t exist in Austria; stores shut early in the evening.
 Many shuts over the weekend.
-All closed on Sundays.
+Everything is closed on Sundays.
 So you will have to adapt and take time out of your day to do groceries and needed services.

-As an EU/EAA member you will have it easier, but still not without visiting a couple of authorities, fill out forms, writing and receiving letters.
+As an EU/EAA member, you will have it easier, but still not without visiting a couple of authorities, filling out forms, writing and receiving letters.
 YEES, they love to write letters in Austria.

 Reason 14.
 Salary

-Generally, if you are in a good trade (but not always), especially engineering, medicine, IT, chemicals, petrol, etc., you can make a lot more living in the USA & Canada or other countries with a powerful economy.
+Generally, suppose you are in a good trade (but not always), especially engineering, medicine, IT, chemicals, petrol, etc. In that case, you can make a lot more living in the USA & Canada or other countries with a powerful economy.

-As I already said the average salary in Vienna is 47,000 EUR gross which does not make it a high paid place in comparison with the high cost of living.
-It’s rare when a person earns more than 100.000 EUR in Austria, while in the USA it’s absolutely normal.
+As I already said, the average salary in Vienna is 47,000 EUR gross which doesn’t make it a high-paid place compared to the high cost of living.
+It’s rare when a person earns more than 100,000 EUR in Austria, while it’s absolutely normal in the USA.

-If you love your career and define yourself with what you do, then probably you won’t understand by Austrians.
-Austrians do not usually define their lives by their careers.
+If you love your career and define yourself with what you do, Austrians probably won’t understand you.
+Austrians don’t usually define their lives by their careers.

 It’s very uncommon to overly focus on your job in conversations and such.
 They differentiate very straight free time from work time.
 Work-life balance is extremely important for them.

-If you are a fairly hardworking person, who wants to better themselves, progress, takes their job quite seriously and is competitive, you may find it hard to find a lot of people with the same level of ambition and stamina.
+If you are a fairly hardworking person who wants to better themselves, progress, take their job quite seriously, and is competitive, you may find it hard to find many people with the same level of ambition and stamina.

-If you want to invest more in your work, in the nights, weekends – Austrians might take you for crazy.
-Attitude to work in Austria something between Italian and German, to climb the career ladder and working hard consider to move to Germany instead.
+If you want to invest more in your work during the nights or weekends – Austrians might take you for crazy.
+The attitude to work in Austria is something between Italian and German.

-If you don’t plan to learn german, life in Austria will be difficult for you.
-Most people speak English here yes, but it is generalized, you might meet many people who haven’t spoken English word for years.
+If you don’t plan to learn German, life in Austria will be difficult for you.
+Most people speak English here, yes, but it’s generalized.
+You might meet many people who haven’t spoken English for years.

-In urban Austria, big cities like Vienna it will be easier to live without German.
+In urban Austria, large cities like Vienna, it will be easier to live without German.
 However, you need to understand that you are missing a huge part of the experience.

-Each time you in a group of people, where the majority is Austrian, expect to hear them speaking German, they won’t communicate all the time on English because of you!
-Unless you move here with some solid level of german language, you are going to face some serious, serious loneliness.
+Each time you are in a group of people, where the majority is Austrian, expect to hear them speaking German.
+They won’t communicate all the time in English because of you!
+Unless you move here with a solid level of the German language, you are going to face some serious, serious loneliness.

-“Locals can be a little rejecting to foreigners especially if you do not speak German.”Expats
+“Locals can be a little rejecting to foreigners especially if you don’t speak German.”Expats

 Reason 17.
 Dead Sundays

-Sundays in Austria must be free by law, that’s why everything is shut down and people enjoy their weekend.
-For Austrian it seems to be so, but foreigners experience Sundays as the worst part of the week, which can be depressing and inconvenient.
+Sundays in Austria must be free by law, that’s why everything is shut down, and people enjoy their weekends.
+For Austrian, it seems so, but foreigners experience Sundays as the worst part of the week, which can be depressing and inconvenient.

-Even grocery stores closed on this day, together with many cafes and restaurants.
-How you supposed to enjoy your weekend if everything out of service?!
-That’s still not understandable for me and other outsiders.
+Even grocery stores closed on this day, as well as many cafes and restaurants.
+How are you supposed to enjoy your weekend if everything is out of service?!
+That’s still not understandable for other outsiders and me.